 Version 3.3.3 - 29th July 2016

-Version 3.3.3 of AstroGrav is an upgrade containing minor improvements and bug fixes.
+Version 3.3.3 of AstroGrav is an upgrade containing a range of minor improvements and bug fixes.
 This information is intended for existing users who are already familiar with AstroGrav and want to quickly find out about the main changes.
 This is a free upgrade for customers who have already purchased an AstroGrav 2 or AstroGrav 3 license, so that all you need to do is download Version 3.3.3 and use it in place of your old version.
 If you have any problems with this new version, please don't hesitate to contact us so that we can help you out.

 Version 3.3.3 of AstroGrav has the following new and improved features.